johantre/MailMerge/README.md

 Below some explanation how this project is to be used
 * In terminal cli
   - root of the project call: mailmerge --no-dry-run --template "path to template" --database "path to databasename"
-  - e.g. mailmerge --no-dry-run --template [templates/DeploymentSingleMarket.html](./templates/DeploymentSingleMarket.html) --database [Miles PROD SF1-NL Deployment Approval.csv](Miles%20PROD%20SF1-NL%20Deployment%20Approval.csv)
+  - e.g. **mailmerge --no-dry-run --template [templates/DeploymentSingleMarket.html](./templates/DeploymentSingleMarket.html) --database [Miles PROD SF1-NL Deployment Approval.csv](Miles%20PROD%20SF1-NL%20Deployment%20Approval.csv)**
   - Check out [https://github.com/awdeorio/mailmerge](https://github.com/awdeorio/mailmerge) for extensive usage.
-  - type mailmerge --help for options.
+  - type mailmerge --h for options.
 * Set up your smtp mailserver in [mailmerge_server.conf](mailmerge_server.conf)
 * Deployment mail templates like [DeploymentSingleMarket.html](./templates/DeploymentSingleMarket.html) and [DeploymentMultipleMarket.html](./templates/DeploymentMultipleMarket.html) have the possibility to attach an image of the test run report.\
 Include those image by leaving them in a folder with the name of your release with the **standard name "image001.png"**.\